yuruotong1/autoMate/README.md

 # Install dependencies
 python install.py
 ```

-Launch Application
+After installation, you can start the application using the command line:

 ```bash
 python main.py
 ```

 Then open `http://localhost:7888/` in your browser to configure your API key and basic settings.

-### 🔔 Notice
+### 🔔 Note

-The models that have been tested and are currently supported are as follows:
+Currently tested and supported models are as follows:

-> PS: The following are large language model providers that have been tested and confirmed to work.
-We have no business relationship with these providers, therefore we cannot guarantee after-sales service, feature assurance, or stability maintenance.
-Please consider carefully when using paid services.
+> PS: Below are the large model vendors that have been tested and are working.
+These vendors have no relationship with us, so we don't promise after-sales service, functional guarantees, or stability maintenance.
+Please consider the payment situation carefully.

 | Vendor| Model |
 | --- | --- |
 |[yeka](https://2233.ai/api)|gpt-4o,o1|
 |openai|gpt-4o,gpt-4o-2024-08-06,gpt-4o-2024-11-20,o1,4.gpt-4.5-preview-2025-02-27|

 ## 📝 FAQ
 ### What models are supported?
-Currently, only OpenAI series models are supported.
-If you cannot access OpenAI from mainland China, it is recommended to use [yeka](https://2233.ai/api) as a proxy.
+Currently only OpenAI series models are supported.
+If you can't access OpenAI in China, we recommend using [yeka](https://2233.ai/api) as a proxy.

-Why don't we support other models yet?
-We utilize multimodal + structured output capabilities, and few other model providers can simultaneously support these two capabilities.
-Adapting to other models would require significant changes to our underlying architecture, and effectiveness cannot be guaranteed.
-However, we are actively seeking solutions and will update as soon as progress is made.
+Why don't we support other models?
+We use multimodal + structured output capabilities, and few other model vendors support both capabilities simultaneously.
+Adapting to other models would require significant changes to the underlying architecture, and we can't guarantee the results.
+However, we are actively looking for solutions and will update immediately when available.

 ### Why is my execution speed slow?
-If your computer doesn't have an NVIDIA dedicated GPU, it will run relatively slowly because we frequently call OCR to annotate visuals, which consumes a lot of GPU resources.
+If your computer doesn't have an NVIDIA dedicated graphics card, it will run slower because we frequently call OCR for visual annotation, which consumes a lot of GPU resources.
 We are actively optimizing and adapting.
-It is recommended to use an NVIDIA graphics card with no less than 4GB of memory, and ensure the version is compatible with your torch version:
+We recommend using an NVIDIA graphics card with at least 4GB of VRAM, and the version should match your torch version:

-1. Run `pip list` to check your torch version;
+1. Run `pip list` to check torch version;
-2. Check supported CUDA versions from the [official website](https://pytorch.org/get-started/locally/);
+2. Check supported cuda version from [official website](https://pytorch.org/get-started/locally/);
-3. Uninstall existing torch and torchvision;
+3. Uninstall installed torch and torchvision;
-3. Copy the official torch installation command and reinstall torch suitable for your CUDA version.
+4. Copy the official torch installation command and reinstall torch suitable for your cuda version.

-For example, if my CUDA version is 12.4, I need to install torch using the following command:
+For example, if your cuda version is 12.4, you need to install torch using the following command:

 ```bash
 pip3 uninstall -y torch torchvision pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
 ```

-## 🤝 Contribute
+## 🤝 Join Us

-Every excellent open-source project crystallizes collective wisdom.
-The growth of autoMate depends on your participation and contribution.
-Whether fixing bugs, adding features, or improving documentation, each of your efforts will help thousands of people break free from repetitive work.
+Every excellent open-source project embodies collective wisdom.
+The growth of autoMate is inseparable from your participation and contribution.
+Whether it's fixing bugs, adding features, or improving documentation, your every contribution will help thousands of people break free from repetitive work.

-Join us in creating a smarter future.
+Join us in creating a more intelligent future.

 <a href="https://github.com/yuruotong1/autoMate/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=yuruotong1/autoMate" />